manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 What we see in action here is a *closure*.
 The [MDN web docs][https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures] define these as follows:

 > A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-In other words, a closure gives you access to an outer function’s scope from an inner function.
+In other words, a closure gives you access to an outer function's scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation time.

 And this is exactly what we saw: at the time that our *greet* function is created, the scope it is created in contains a variable *greeting*, and thus, our function is *bundled together* with this surrounding state.